 Enemies at the Door is a quality collection.
 A modern horror tour of this green and pleasant land, it effortlessly transports us to scenes of urban deprivation, the beautiful but unforgiving countryside, and every nook in between.

-Paul Finch is a master of the male and female voice, and the dialogue is real, delivered by characters we instantly feel.
+Paul Finch is a master of the male and female voice, and the dialogue is real, delivered by characters we feel.
 They’re generally struggling, whether against their own fears, moral issues or an internal crisis of some kind, which ensures plenty of heart and substance.

 The author also has the knack for a magnetic opening line.
 The prose is crisp and addictive whether presenting atmosphere, the mundane, or explosive action, and the details paint detailed vistas to which the succinct wordage has no right.
 The only fault that springs to mind is the genre tropes and moments of familiarity to be found, but even then, the storytelling is never less than muscular.
 And if you love a good finale, there’s several award-winners in this book.